From DIPG to all pediatric cancers — we fund research, support families, and advocate until every child has a fighting chance.

 The inaugural Neev Kolte Foundation Gala raised $100,000 for DIPG research at UCSF, funding Dr. Sabine Mueller's groundbreaking cell-free DNA whole-genome sequencing study for ongoing clinical trials.
 Join us for the next gala in 2025.

 After sustained advocacy from foundation founders and youth advocates, Rayaan Kolte delivered powerful testimony before the California State Assembly that helped move AB 703 across the finish line.
-The law was signed in 2024 — a major victory for pediatric cancer families statewide.
+The law was signed on July 28, 2025 — a major victory for pediatric cancer families statewide.

 Whether you're a family seeking help, a researcher interested in a grant, or a supporter wanting to learn more — reach out.